Arjun Babuta

-Arjun Babuta (born 24 January 1999) is an Indian sport shooter who competes in the 10 meter air rifle event.
-Babuta competed at the 2024 Olympics, where he narrowly missed the podium with a fourth-place finish in the men's 10 m air rifle event.
+Arjun Babuta (born 24 January 1999) is an Indian sport shooter who competes in the 10 m air rifle event.
+Babuta competed at the 2024 Paris Olympics, where he narrowly missed the podium with a fourth-place finish in the men's 10 m air rifle event.

-Early life
+Early and personal life

-Babuta was born on 24 January 1999 in Jalalabad, Fazilka.
-He is the son of Neeraj Babuta and the famous Punjabi author-poet Deepti Babuta.
-He later moved to Chandigarh where he pursued a career in shooting.
-He obtained his undergraduate degree from DAV College, Chandigarh, and is studying mass communication and journalism at the Lovely Professional University as of 2022.
+Babuta was born on 24 January 1999 in Jalalabad, Punjab, India.
+He is the son of Neeraj Babuta and renowned Punjabi author-poet Deepti Babuta.
+He later moved to Chandigarh where he began his career in shooting.
+He obtained his undergraduate degree from DAV College, Chandigarh, and has a mass communication and journalism degree from Lovely Professional University.